 When we are done this is a sealed and clean environment.
 So clean in fact that we put up “remove your shoes” signs to prevent bringing dirt into the clean environment.
 The list below has signs that you may need this:

 Second to the attic, the basement is one of the largest opportunities to save energy in your home.
 By sealing and insulating your crawl you can prevent cold floors and reduce drafts from below to keep your home comfortable.

 The two main choices here are fiberglass and cellulose, and each has its advantages and disadvantages.
 They both insulate about the same, though, with R-vales in the 3 to 4 per inch range.
 Cellulose comes from recycled newspapers.
-Fiberglass comes from one major fiberglass insulation manufacturer call a ‘rapidly renewable’ resource – sand.
-I don’t know about that, but it’s a common insulation material that works much better in the blown form than in batts.
+Fiberglass comes from sand.
+Fiberglass is a common insulation material that works much better in blown form than in batts.

-- Batt Insulation – Another option is to use the batt rolls of insulations that can be installed faster and cheaper but is limited to where it is rolled out at.
-Not like the loose fill that will fill all the little holes and cracks that is in blown into.
+Batt Insulation – Another option is to use batt rolls of insulation that can be installed faster and cheaper, but are limited to where they are rolled out.
+This is unlike the loose fill that will fill all the little holes and cracks that it is blown into.
 Batts are large pieces of insulation that are woven together with adhesive binders to hold the shape.
-There are 2 kinds, cotton and fiberglass, fiberglass being the most common.
-When you’re looking at an insulation factor they are almost equal.
-The cotton batts are made of recycled blue jeans so you will not get the irritation when coming in contact like you will with fiberglass being exacting what the name says fibers of glass, rough stuff.
-The problem with batts, however, is that they don’t work well because they don’t fill the space well.
+There are 2 kinds, cotton and fiberglass, fiberglass is the most common.
+Though, when you look at the insulation factor they are almost equal.
+The cotton batts are made of recycled blue jeans so it won’t irritate your skin like coming in contact with fiberglass insulation will.
+The problem with batts, however, is that they don’t work as well as blown in insulation because they can’t fill the space as well.
 For the best performance, an insulation material needs to fill the whole space, with no gaps, voids, compression, or incompletely filled areas.
-Batts are about the worst you can do here.